-You have to be able to trust your employees to do a high-quality job, and actively hire people who would do the job better than you could.
-While you might be tempted to have a hand in every task, this will only end in micro-managing disaster.
+You have to be able to trust your employees to do a high-quality job and actively hire people who would do the job better than you could.
+While you might be tempted to have a hand in every task, this will only end in a micro-managing disaster.

 Instead, learn to train your employees well, and give them enough breathing space to do their jobs.
-When you hire a team who have skills that you don’t, you make your business far stronger as a result.
+When you hire a team that has skills that you don’t, you make your business far stronger as a result.

 5. Make Sure You are Starting Your Business For the Right Reasons